-New research suggests it’s not only the junk food that’s causing our children to be bigger than ever—it’s the packaging that the junk food is sold in.
+Research suggests it’s not only the junk food that’s causing our children to be bigger than ever—it’s the packaging that the junk food is sold in.
 Specifically, two common food packaging substances – BPA and phthalates – are causing numerous health problems, including obesity and diabetes.

-Dr. Leonardo Trasande from New York University and his colleagues connected childhood obesity to one chemical common in processed food packaging while researchers with the University of Michigan found another link to another chemical, both studies offering more evidence that these chemicals do make it into our bodies and do have detrimental health effects.
+Dr. Leonardo Trasande from New York University and his colleagues connected childhood obesity to one chemical common in processed food packaging while researchers with the University of Michigan found another link to another chemical.

 The study examined information from a health and nutrition survey paired with urine and blood tests of 766 adolescents ages 12 to 19 between 2003 and 2008.

-The first chemical contaminant, a phthalate known as Di-2-ethylhexylphthalate (DEHP) was found to be closely linked to a teen’s risk of insulin resistance, a precursor to type 2 diabetes.
+The first chemical contaminant, a phthalate known as Di-2-ethylhexylphthalate (DEHP), was found to be closely linked to a teen’s risk of insulin resistance, a precursor to type 2 diabetes.
 DEHP is one of many phthalates used in food packaging, this one to soften plastic drink bottles.

 Among those with the lowest DEHP levels, 15% were insulin resistant.
 But in the study participants with the highest levels of DEHP, 22% were insulin resistant.

-The next chemical culprit that ties food packaging to childhood obesity is our old villain BPA, or bisphenol-A. Researchers with the University of Michigan-Ann Arbor looked at BPA levels in urine of children between the ages of 6 and 18.
+Researchers with the University of Michigan-Ann Arbor looked at BPA levels in urine of children between the ages of 6 and 18.
 While elevated BPA levels were not linked to insulin resistance or blood sugar in this study, they were linked to obesity.

 Eighteen percent of the children in the study were considered obese.
 The children in the top 25% for BPA concentration were twice as likely to be obese as those with the lowest BPA levels.